 Who is David Adickes?

 David Adickes was born in Huntsville, Texas, and is a well-known Texan artist whose work has been featured in museums and art exhibits across the country.
 Adickes also made a name for himself as a talented sculptor during the six years he lived and studied in France.
 His first large sculpture, called the ‘Virtuoso’, is a 35-foot tall sculpture of a cellist.
 It was commissioned by the Lyric Centre in Houston in 1983.
-Adickes is also well known throughout Huntsville for his 67-foot tall statue of the city’s founder, Sam Houston.
+Adickes is also well known for his 67-foot tall Sam Houston statue located in Huntsville, Texas.
 The statue was erected in 1994 and is known as “Big Sam” to the locals.
 Additionally, Adickes is responsible for the ‘Heads of the Presidents’ sculptures, as well as, the ‘I Love Houston’ sculpture, all found in Houston.

 Where to Find the Trumpet?